gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 Here's what heap usage looks like during "negative collection headroom" scenario:
 ![Insufficient Collection Headroom](images/long-lived-40-smhs-40-heap-usage.gif)

-The red line shows current heap usage as collected by GemFire's statistics sampler.
-The blue line shows "collection usage," the amount of heap in use at the end of the most recent garbage collection cycle.
-The straight brown line at the top of the graph shows the eviction threshold.
+The red line shows current heap usage as sampled by GemFire's statistics sampler.
+"Collection used memory" is the amount of heap that was in use at the end of the most recent garbage collection cycle.

+Note that heap usage never strays far from collection usage.
+This is a sign of insufficient collection headroom.
+As we will see below, this results in very frequent collections, which impacts operation throughput.

-**Insufficient Eviction Headroom**
+**Insufficient Eviction Headroom.**
+Here's a graph of heap usage during the scenario where `SoftMaxHeapSize` is set above the eviction threshold, at 70% of max heap size:
 ![Over-Eviction](images/long-lived-40-smhs-70-heap-usage.gif)

+Heap usage (red) shows frequent excursions above the eviction threshold (the horizontal brown line).
+The collection usage (blue) shows the effect of evicting entries.
+As entries are evicted from the cache, the long-lived heap usage drops.

+Collections are far less frequent in this scenario compared to the "insufficient collection headroom" scenario of the previous graph.
+But the cost is that many entries are evicted, increasing the likelihood of cache misses.

 **Sufficient Collection Headroom and Eviction Headroom**
 ![Sufficient Collection Headroom](images/long-lived-40-smhs-56-heap-usage.gif)